Back to Fruit Paths

 • Prayerful action

-Reflect: Which branch could you lean on this week?
+Reflect: Which branch needs to replace vigilance this week?

 Leaves — Everyday actions